olusolaDav/UIUX-Task-Dashboard/README.md

 - vite.config.js file
 - yarn log file

-### In the 'public' directory, we have:
+### In the /public directory, we have:**

  - VectoractivitiesIcon.svg (for the page title logo)

-### In the 'src' directory we have :

-- assests directory : Inside this directory we have all images and icons used  through out the project.
-It has two subfolders of images and icons, as the directory name implies, they both store different file types of images(png, jpeg etc) and icons(svg, ico, etc)
+### base folder: /src:

+-   **/assets**:
+    /icons: SVGs icons
+    other assets (i.e. images)

+-   **/components**:
-- components directory: This is where all the components in the application is stored.
+    This is where all the components in the application is stored.
 It has Six (6) subfolders, which are:
     1. collapsible: this contain a 'jsx' file that rendered the logic for the collapsable sidebar
     2. dashboard: this contain 3 subfolders and 1 index.jsx file that exports (renders) the HOME PAGE.
     3. demo: this contain a 'jsx' file that dynamically renders demo pages of the sidebar's navigations to the DOM.
     4. loading: This contain 2 'jsx' files that renders the loading gif to the DOM.
     5. shared: this contains 6 subfolders that holds all components that are used across the whole web application.
     6. sidebar: this directory contains 6 'jsx' files that renders the sidebar to the DOM.

+-   **/hooks**:
-- hook directory : This directrory consist of two 'jsx' files that renders context components used accross the project.
+    every hook should is stored in this directory, and the names of the file inside start with the prefix "use": i.e.: useSidebar, useWindowSize, and these are the two 'jsx' files that renders context components used accross the project.

-- resources : This directory contains 3 'jsx' files and 2 'js' files that export static data used accross the web application
-- routes : This directory contains 4 'jsx' files that state the conditions (dynamic rendering) to render the routes/pages components (both the homepage (dashboard) and the demo pages for the all navigation in the sidebar) to the DOM.
+-   **/resources**:
+    -   navLinks.jsx: a list of the sidebar navigations items and routes that will be used in the app
+    -   profile.jsx: an object that stores the 'Member' component images
+    -   routes.js: a list of the routes that will be used in the app
+    -   theme.js: an object with the theme structure, colors, typographies.
+    -   utilities.js: any utility function, for example "convertSlugToUrl", which is used in conjunction with "history.push" (react router) for redirects and links.

+-   **/routes**:
+    We have 2 types of routes, public and private.
+    public: are all those that do not require the user to be logged into the app, such as Login, Signup, etc.
+    private: to access these routes the user must be logged in (this app is set to authenticated user by default) Each main section of the application has its own route:
+    -   dashboard (the homepage)
+    -   settings
+    -   activities
+    -   users
+    -   added user
+    -   affiliate
+    -   profile
+    -   logout

 ### root & config files:
 - app.jsx : This renders the parent route (component)